JayParmar89800/Navigation-Bar/README.md

 -Task : In bootstrap task modify the navbar and create the first page and add animation

 -Task : In bootstrap task create a second page & in second page use the grid property , position  & flex

+-Task : In bootstrap task create a 2 page & this Bootstrap task complete 40%